 This course provides students with the knowledge and skills required for employment in the food service and hospitality fields.
 Students will learn the basics of sanitation and food safety, equipment use and maintenance, food display and presentation and catering.
 Course fee.

-Credit hours: 12 Lecture contact hours: 12 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 12 12 0 Upon demand

 FCA 155 Culinary Arts II